jackd248/clockwork-ai/README.md

 Currently forced for german language, but can be adjusted for custom usage, see [Configuration](#Configuration).

+### Features

+- generate an AI poem about the current time and display them on an e-ink display
+- display custom messages on the e-ink display
+- clear the e-ink display

+### Commands

 General command line functionalities of the python app:

 - `python3 clockwork` - generates ai poem of current time